-At June 30, 2023, we had cash, cash equivalents and restricted cash totaling \$14.6 million, as compared to cash, cash equivalents and restricted cash totaling \$11.8 million at December 31, 2022.
-During the six months ended June 30, 2023, we used \$13.9 million of cash for operating activities and \$6.3 million for principal payments.
-At March 31, 2023, we had cash, cash equivalents and restricted cash totaling \$24.3 million and we used \$9.7 million of cash for operating activities during the three months ended June 30, 2023.
+At September 30, 2023, we had cash, cash equivalents and restricted cash totaling \$40.5 million, as compared to cash, cash equivalents and restricted cash totaling \$11.8 million at December 31, 2022.
+During the nine months ended September 30, 2023, we used \$23.1 million of cash for operating activities compared to \$17.6 million during the nine months ended September 30, 2022, and \$6.3 million for principal payments during the nine months ended September 30, 2022, and \$6.3 million for principal payments during the nine months ended September 30, 2022.
+At September 30, 2022, we had cash, cash equivalents and restricted cash totaling \$14.0 million.

 Our future results are subject to substantial risks and uncertainties.
-The Company has operated at a loss for its entire history and there can be no assurance that it will ever achieve or maintain profitability.
-The Company has historically funded its operations primarily with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of common stock, sales of preferred stock, proceeds from the issuance of convertible debt and borrowings under loan and security agreements.
+We have operated at a loss for our entire history and there can be no assurance that we will ever achieve or maintain profitability.
+We have historically funded our operations primarily with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of common stock, sales of preferred stock, proceeds from the issuance of convertible debt and borrowings under loan and security agreements.

-We currently believe that our current cash and cash equivalents will enable us to have sufficient cash past our anticipated PDUFA date of August 14, 2023.
-If there is a substantial delay in the approval of HEPZATO we expect to need to raise additional capital under structures available to us, including debt and/or equity offerings, which may not be on terms favorable to us.
-In a delayed approval scenario, we will not have sufficient funds to meet its obligations within twelve months from the issuance date of these condensed consolidated financial statements.
+We currently believe that our current cash and cash equivalents will enable us to have sufficient cash through the launch of HEPZATO.
+If there is a substantial delay in the launch of HEPZATO we expect to need to raise additional capital under structures available to us, including debt and/or equity offerings, which may not be on terms favorable to us.
+In a substantially delayed launch scenario, we will not have sufficient funds to meet its obligations within twelve months from the issuance date of these condensed consolidated financial statements.
+As such, there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively, which raises substantial doubt about our ability to continue as a going concern.
 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise funds through collaborations, or other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us and/or may reduce the value of our common stock.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.
 In a delayed approval scenario, our ability to continue as a going concern depends on our ability to raise additional capital through the sale of equity or debt securities, or through partnering or licensing transactions in which we receive cash to support our future operations.
-If we are unable to secure additional capital or if additional capital is not available on favorable terms for us, we may be required to take measures to reduce costs in order to conserve our cash.
+If we are unable to secure additional capital is not available on favorable te